-Vadim Androusov was born in St. Petersburg in 1895.
-He was a grandson of the archeologist Schliemann.
-He arrived in Paris in 1920 and took classes at La Grande Chaumière academy; Bourdelle was one of his professors.
+Vadim Androusov is born in St. Petersburg in 1895.
+His father is a geologist and his grand-father is Heinrich Schliemann, the archeologist who discovered the cites of Troy and Mycenae.
+He arrives in Paris in 1920 and takes classes at La Grande Chaumière academy; Bourdelle is one of his professors.
 His first sculptures date from 1925 and depict female figures and characters drawn from classical antiquity.
-He rarely used bronze, preferring terracotta, plaster, wood, and stone.
-He showed his creations at the Salon des Tuileries and the Salon des Indépendants.
-While a sculptor, he also collaborated with interior decorators and created wall-mounted light fixtures, furniture pulls, and lock escutcheons.
-Throughout the 1930s, 1940s, and 1950s, his sirens, Medusa heads, and lions decorated the neoclassical furniture made by Arbus and Pascaud.
-He passed away in 1975.
+He rarely uses bronze, preferring terracotta, plaster, wood, and stone.
+He exhibits his creations at the "Salon des Tuileries" and the "Salon des Indépendants".
+While a sculptor, he also collaborates with interior decorators and creates wall-mounted light fixtures, furniture pulls, and lock escutcheons.
+Throughout the 1930s, 1940s, and 1950s, his sirens, Medusa heads, and lions decorate the neoclassical furniture made by André Arbus orJean Pascaud.
+He passes away in 1975.